The Role of Cluster Environments in Quiescent Galaxy Stellar Halo Assembly: Datasets and Galaxy Sample Selection

 \subsection{Final Cluster and Field Galaxy Subsamples}

-A total of 5,464 potential cluster QGs are identified from implementing our iterative cluster member finding algorithm (Section \ref{sec:data_cluster_selection}) on the CLAUDS+HSC-SSP sample.
-We restrict our final cluster QG sample to only those galaxies found within 2$R_{200}$ of their host cluster, within $\Delta RS=1 \sigma$ of their cluster's fitted red sequence, and have a membership probability of $P_M \geq 0.5$.
+A total of 5,464 QGs are identified as potential cluster galaxies from implementing our iterative cluster member finding algorithm (Section \ref{sec:data_cluster_selection}) on the CLAUDS+HSC-SSP sample.
+As this initial sample contains many likely field interlopers (e.g., it contains the blue points with low $P_{M}$ in panel C in Figure \ref{fig:data_cluster_code_4panel}), we restrict the final cluster QG sample to galaxies with a membership probability of $P_M \geq 0.5$ (this cut removes 1,745 galaxies).
+Additionally, we limit cluster galaxies to being within 2$R_{200}$ of their host cluster (removing 869 galaxies in total) and within $\Delta RS=1 \sigma$ of their cluster's fitted red sequence (removing an additional 682 galaxies in total).
 Based on the tests summarized in panel D of Figure \ref{fig:data_cluster_code_4panel}, our choice of parameters likely achieves high cluster member completion ($\gtrsim 84\%$) while maintaining a very low contamination fraction ($\lesssim 4\%$), which ensures a more purified cluster sample.
 Our choice of 2$R_{200}$ as the outer boundary is motivated by the work of \cite{Pizzardo2024}, who show that $R_{\nu_{min}}$—the radius where radial velocity reaches its minimum and the cluster infall motion is strongest—typically occurs at $\sim$ 2-3$R_{200}$ in simulated galaxy clusters across our redshift range.
 Adopting 2$R_{200}$ therefore ensures that all selected cluster galaxies lie well within the region influenced by the cluster potential and are subject to its environmental effects.

 Our final cluster sample comprises 48 galaxy clusters with 2,168 QG members.
 We remove the BCGs from our sample as they represent unique objects that differ from the cluster member galaxy population and are beyond the scope of this study.
 However, we obtain a cluster dark matter (DM) halo mass ($M_{200}$) for each cluster using the relation between DM halo mass and BCG stellar mass from \cite{Leauthaud2012_BCG_halomass}.
 We use these DM halo masses as proxies for cluster mass in Section \ref{sec:results_M200} to probe the impact of host cluster mass on QG stellar haloes.
 Figure \ref{fig:DATA_cluster_NZ_plot} shows these estimated cluster masses as a function of cluster redshift ($z_{spec}$) for our 48 clusters.